SoftwareAG/c8y-docs/content/reference/notifications-bundle/overview.md

 Consequently, tokens may need to be re-created or refreshed periodically.

 {{< c8y-admon-info >}}
-Tokens *only* allows a consumer to connect to the Messaging Service.
+Tokens *only* allow a consumer to connect to the Messaging Service.
 If a token expires while its consumer is connected, the consumer is not automatically logged out or disconnected.

 If a consumer disconnects, and their token has expired, the token will have to be recreated or refreshed in order that the consumer can reconnect.